umn-dash/latex-novice-typesetting/_episodes/02-basic-typesetting.md

 ### Math typesetting
 One of the primary advantages to using LaTeX, as opposed to other typesetting software, is its ability to format mathematical equations.
-You can use dollar signs to set apart formulas in your text, or use the '''equation''' environment to create larger displays.
+You can use dollar signs to set apart formulas in your text, or use the ```equation``` environment to create larger displays.

 ```latex
 Einstein discovered $e=mc^2$.